Delivering a more responsive pharmacy workforce

-PharmacyAs outlined in the Five Year Forward View, the NHS should make more appropriate use pharmacists’ skills, helping patients get the right care, at the right time, in the right place.
+PharmacyAs outlined in the Five Year Forward View, the NHS should make more appropriate use of pharmacists’ skills, helping patients get the right care, at the right time, in the right place.

-Our work aims to deliver more a responsive pharmacy workforce, equipped with the skills to deliver a clinical service across all care settings, adapt to new ways of working.
+Our work aims to deliver a more responsive pharmacy workforce, equipped with the skills to deliver a clinical service across all care settings, adapt to new ways of working.

 Pharmacists, pre-registration pharmacists and pharmacy technicians need the knowledge, clinical skills and behaviours required to provide more patient-centred care.